giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

 unitary cost per CPU, memory, and storage.
 This increases the complexity of deciding the location where a given function or application should be best deployed or executed.
-This decision should be jointly influenced on the one hand by the available resources in a given computing environment, and on the other hand by the capabilities of the network path connecting the traffic source with the destination.
+On the one hand, this decision should be jointly influenced by the available resources in a given computing environment and, on the other, by the capabilities of the network path connecting the traffic source with the destination.

-Network and compute aware function placement and selection has become of utmost importance in the last decade.
+Network and compute-aware application placement and service selection has become of utmost importance in the last decade.
 The availability of such information is taken for granted by the numerous service providers and bodies that are specifying them.
-However, deployments may reach out to data centers running different implementations with different understandings and representations of compute capabilities and smooth operation is a challenge.
+However, distributed computational resources often run different implementations with different understandings and representations of compute capabilities, which poses a challenge to the applicaiton placement and service selection problems.
 While standardization efforts on network capabilities representation and exposure are well-advanced, similar efforts on compute capabilitites are in their infancy.

 This document proposes an initial approach towards  a common understanding and exposure scheme for metrics reflecting compute capabilities.
-It aims at leveraging on existing work in the IETF on compute metrics definitions to build synergies.
+It aims at leveraging existing work in the IETF on compute metrics definitions to build synergies.
 It also aims at reaching out to working or research groups in the IETF that would consume such information and have particular requirements.